mooreds/docs-1/references/create-a-data-connector.md

 Commit your changes and push back to Transposit.

+## 5. Add the data connector to an existing application

-You can now add your data connector `yourname/bare_bones` as a dependency in another application, and invoke the `getFunData` operation.
+You can now add your data connector `yourname/bare_bones` as a dependency in another Transposit application.
+Then you can invoke the `getFunData` operation.